By Arkadiy Turevskiy, MathWorks, Stacey Gage, MathWorks, and Craig Buhr, MathWorks

 In addition to traditional time plots, we visualize simulation results using the Aerospace Blockset interface to FlightGear (Figure 16).

 We can also use the Aerospace Toolbox interface to FlightGear to play back MATLAB data-either simulation results or actual flight test data.

 The next steps involve building a hardware-in-the-loop system, building the actual vehicle hardware and software, conducting the flight test, and analyzing and visualizing the flight test data.
 As these steps are not the focus of this article, we will not describe them here.
-Instead, we will simply mention that they can all be streamlined and simplified using the appropriate tools, such as Real-Time Workshop Embedded Coder, xPC Target, Simulink Verification and Validation, and Aerospace Toolbox.
+Instead, we will simply mention that they can all be streamlined and simplified using the appropriate tools, such as Embedded Coder, Simulink Real-Time, Simulink Check, Simulink Coverage, Simulink Requirements, and Aerospace Toolbox.

 In this article we showed how you can rapidly develop the initial design of your flight vehicle and evaluate different geometric configurations using Digital Datcom and Aerospace Toolbox.
 You can then rapidly create a flight simulation of your vehicle using Simulink and Aerospace Blockset and design flight control laws using Simulink Control Design.
 This approach enables you to determine the optimal geometrical configuration of your vehicle and estimate its performance and handling qualities well before any hardware is built, reducing design costs and eliminating errors.
 In addition, using a single tool chain helps facilitate communication among different groups and accelerates design time.